tiffgerst/cosmwasm-book/src/actor-model/actors-in-blockchain.md

 ```

 As you can see, we again look at `logs[].events[]` field, looking for
-interesting event and extracting information from it - it is the common case.
+interesting event and extracting information from it.
 I will talk about events and their attributes in the future but in general,
-it is a way to notify the world that something happened.
+it is a way to notify the world that something has happened.
 Do you remember the
 KFC example?
 If a waiter is serving our dish, he would put a tray on the bar,
 and she would yell (or put on the screen) the order number - this would be
-announcing an event, so you know some summary of operation, so you can go and
+announcing an event, so you know some summary of operation and can go and
 do something useful with it.

-So, what use can we do with the contract?
+So, what can we do with the contract?
 We obviously can call it!
 But first
 I want to tell you about addresses.

 ## Addresses in CosmWasm